Lyndon Dadswell: Personal

+Lyndon Dadswell created a sculpture, "Progress" for the façade of the David Jones building in Rundle Mall, Adelaide in 1959.
+The sculpture was cleaned and moved to the relocated Rundle Plaza store in 2018.

 Dadswell married Elza (born Eliza) Antoinette Ruth Stenning (1910–1994) at Prahran on 24 May 1930.
 Elza in 1928 starred in the film The Devil's Playground which, due to an export ban, was not shown until 1966, and the F. W. Thring film Harmony Row.
 Their son Paul died from injuries received in a car crash in February 1934 — Dadswell's father was the driver.
 Elza found further success as an opera singer and was rich and famous while her husband was an impoverished art student.
 The couple divorced in 1939.

 Dadswell married again, to Audrey Margaret Herbert at Mosman on 16 December 1939.
 They had a daughter Penelope Lynne Dadswell (born 1941) and a son in 1945.

 He died at Elizabeth Bay and his remains were cremated.
 He is represented at the Australian War Memorial, the National Gallery of Australia and most State galleries.